Welcome to G3ZPS Ham Radio.

-I started collecting and restoring vintage ham radio equipment in 2002, when it bacame obvious that the equipment may become scarce in the future.
+I started collecting and restoring vintage ham radio equipment in 2002, when it became obvious that the equipment may become scarce in the future.
 My tube equipment collection started with a Drake R4B quickly followed by a Drake T4XB.
 The Drake collection slowly grew as my enthusiasm to buy waxed and waned.
-My next target was a UK company close to my heart 'KW Electronics' This collection grew quickly over a few months - and I have been very lucky to pick up some very good examples.
+My next target was a UK company close to my heart 'KW Electronics' - and I have been very lucky to pick up some very good examples.
 A few bits of older Heathkit and Yaesu gear have also been through the workshop !

 Look through these pages to see more of the collection and some of the trials and tribulations of keeping this old kit on the air in the 21st century.
 I also build QRP tube and solid state radios, audio amplifiers, music synthesisers, run my own music studio and play the guitar (a lot!)

 Also contact me if you would like me to talk at your Amateur Radio Club - my latest presentation is '999 Emergency - Public Safety Communications Past, Present and Future'.
 This draws from my 35 years of experience in mobile communications.
-As of October 2017 I have given this talk at 5 clubs in the Kent / London area with 2 booked at Canvey (Essex) and Crawley (Sussex) in 2018.
+Over 2 years I have given this talk at more than 12 clubs in South East UK.
+The Sutton an Cheam club are next in April 2019

 FL studio mastering